milsosa/flow-wing/README.md

 # Flow-wing

-> A simple library to build complex flows easily, through composed/piped tasks flows
+> A simple library to easily build complex flows through composed/piped tasks flows

 Flow-wing is a flow control library with support for composable, pipeable tasks flows with shared runtime context.